Timeline

 1961 Population 483

-Mains water available for all >1956
+Mains water available to all houses >1956

 Neneside Close built 1956/7